 - Symptoms of Excessive Night Sweating in Children

 - How Is the Problem of Night Sweating Diagnosed in Children?

 - How to Help Your Child Avoid Sweating At Night

 - Can Wool Bedding Ease Night Sweats in Children?

 Last Updated on

 Uninterrupted sleep is a key factor in the healthy growth and development in children.
 But if your child is struggling to get a good night’s sleep, it’s important to know the reason behind it.
 If the child’s head sweats while sleeping, it can lead to discomfort and your child may have trouble getting a sound sleep.
 Your toddler’s night sweats can result in him crying in the middle of the night for the same reason.
 In such scenarios, it is necessary to get to the bottom of it and understand it properly.

 What Are Night Sweats?

 Whether or not night sweats are a result of a medical condition, they can be detrimental to a child’s health.
 Night sweats mean, quite simply, sweating during the night.
 This generally occurs as a result of the environment being hot, humid, or both, leading to sweating.
 Children require a deep sleep every night as that gives the body the time to repair itself.
-The body auto-regulates its own temperature when the weather is warm, but this system has not yet developed fully in children – this results in the sweat glands becoming larger than normal, and hence, sweating.
+The body auto-regulates its own temperature when the weather is warm, but as this system is not developed fully in young children – this results in the sweat glands becoming larger than normal, and hence, sweating.

 Common Causes of Night Sweats in Kids